Back to: Navigating the Patent System

 Inventors may want to market their invention first and file the patent application later to save money on legal fees.
 This plan, however, is problematic.
 If, for example, a third party files a patent application before the inventor or publicly markets the same product, the inventor would be prevented from being able to secure a patent at all.
 Moreover, it is possible that the inventor would discover this much later after having invested a substantial sum of time and money, which would go to waste because the third party would be awarded the patent, not you.

 There are three bars to patentability: public use, printed publication, and offer for sale (see Figure 2 below).
 Bars to patentability specify the conditions under which the one-year time period begins before the inventor must file a patent application or be barred from seeking patent protection forever.
-These conditions are often associated with marketing efforts of the product.
+These conditions are often associated with the marketing efforts of the product.

 One-year personal grace period